 - security works;

 - health and safety works;

 - operational impact;

 - specialist works; and

 - proprietary item(s)

-Reference should also be made to the special exemptions detailed in Paragraph 2.17 of this Standing Order.
+Reference should also be made to the special exemptions detailed in section 2.17 of this standing order.

 Spending Officers must not disclose the contents and value of Quotations between competing Suppliers.